 California’s Prenuptial Agreement Law

 In California, individuals can draft their prenups.
-However, without a legal background, it is easy for the prenuptial agreement to be invalidated.
-Therefore, it is wise to hire a lawyer to write a prenup as well as make sure you understand the state’s Prenuptial Agreement Law and what your options are.
+However, without a legal background, it’s easy for the prenuptial agreement to be invalidated.
+Therefore, it’s a good idea to hire a lawyer to write a prenup, as well as make sure you understand the state’s Prenuptial Agreement Law and what your options are.

 Additionally, once the prenup is complete, each party has at least one week to seek independent legal counsel before signing.
 When both parties sign the prenup, a notary must also sign it to make it fully valid.